-Although the separation efficiency can be quite good a final separator, called mist eliminator, is usually found close to the power plant.
-The mist eliminator has a wire mesh, but most of what it removes is condensate that has formed in the steam pipeline.
+Although the separation efficiency can be quite good a final separator, called mist eliminator, is installed close to the power plant.
+The mist eliminator has a wire mesh filters, but most of what it removes is condensate that has formed in the steam pipeline.
 The geothermal steam is usually of very high purity, almost like distilled water, with the percent separation efficiency having four or five nines (99.99-99.999%).
 The steam purity is checked for two things: mineral content and gas content.
-The best indicator is usually the sodium concentration and chloride in the steam and the non-condensable gases (CO2, H2S) are absorbed in a caustic solution in an evacuated flask and determined by titration.
+The best indicator is usually the sodium concentration and chloride in the steam and the non-condensable gases ( $CO_2$ , $H_2S$ ) are absorbed in a caustic solution in an evacuated flask and determined by titration.
 Another method, less precise, is measuring the volume of liquid and gas flow individually coming from a cooling coil.
-Regular monitoring of the steam quality is important as any impurities quickly clog the turbine inlet nozzles.
-An increase in the gas concentration affects the gas extraction system, causing a reduction in the condenser vacuum due to overloading, and hence a reduction in the turbine output.
+Regular monitoring of the steam quality is important as any impurities will over time clog the turbine inlet nozzles.
+An increase in the gas concentration affects the gas extraction system and if overloaded causes a reduction in the condenser vacuum, and hence a reduction in the turbine output.